chrisreddington/hugo-community/REFERENCE.md

 hugo new speaker/speaker-name.md
 ```

-**Note:** Be aware of the different syntax between events/groups and speakers.
-The speaker example does not require the --kind parameter, as it is a single page, rather than a bundle.
+**Note:** Be aware of the different syntax between events/groups and community/speakers.
+The community example does not require the --kind parameter, as it is a single page, rather than a bundle.
 This is also why we need to specify the .md extension, to represent that we wish to create a markdown file.

-Rather than duplicating effort, we have provided clear comments inline in the [archetypes/speaker.md file](https://github.com/chrisreddington/hugo-community/tree/main/archetypes/speaker.md).
-You can find this information by looking at the raw version of the file (rather than any markdown rendered view, as the comments will be stripped).

 #### Speaker Frontmatter Details
 ```